obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/ninja-cursor.md

 Developed by: [[vrtmrz]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-The plugin which enhance cursor visiblity.
+The plugin which enhance cursor visibility.

 %% ----- Do not edit anything above this line ----- %%